printerscanner/earthly-delights/content/blog/the-east-solano-plan.md

 ![Howard's diagram illustrating the Garden City concept](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3d/Garden_City_Concept_by_Howard.jpg/800px-Garden_City_Concept_by_Howard.jpg)

-*Howard's diagram illustrating the garden city concept is referenced as an essential inspiration for The East Solano Plan.
+*Fig 3: Howard's diagram illustrating the garden city concept is referenced as an essential inspiration for The East Solano Plan.
 The key feature connecting these cluster cities is a series of railway lines between them.*